 - Maintain good relationships with pupils, exercise appropriate authority, and act decisively when necessary

-- As part of the role teaching in the upper Primary phase will also be part of the role whilst the school grows
+- As part of the role teaching in EYFS will also be a part of the role

-- Represent areas of knowledge, understanding and skills to students
+- Ability to offer Performing arts, Art or another subject in the Primary phase an advantage Represent areas of knowledge, understanding and skills to students

 - Lead by example in the highest regard for truth, justice, equality of opportunity, human rights, benevolence and compassion